Chiron Return at 50: When Your Wound Becomes Wisdom

 The Wounded Healer's Journal

-- 5-stage wound-to-wisdom protocol
+- ◆5-stage wound-to-wisdom protocol

-- Chiron sign & house placement guide
+- ◆Chiron sign & house placement guide

-- Compensation pattern tracker
+- ◆Compensation pattern tracker

-- Wound-into-service framework
+- ◆Wound-into-service framework

-- 12-sign wound reference
+- ◆12-sign wound reference

-Or — 12 guides and growing — for $19.99
+Or — 18 protocols, and every one forged after, for $19.99

 The Chiron Return at 50 is not a crisis.
 It is the moment the cosmos says: You have carried this long enough.
 Now let it carry you.